 “No, just remove his leg restraints.
 Keep his hands cuffed.”

-“Why are we even trying to catch up to this My-re?” asked another removing the chains.
+“Why are we even trying to catch up to this My‑re?” asked another, removing the chains.

 “Ah.”
-His group all nodded in understanding removing the restraints.
+His group all nodded in understanding, removing the restraints.

-There was a collective sigh.
+The Rirorni breathed a collective sigh.

-“I don’t recall, what business of it is yours?”
+“I don’t recall.
+What business is yours?”

 “Because of reasons.
 Was it My‑re?”